YuriSizov/boscaceoil-blue/docs/src/arrangements.md

 The bars selected this way do not affect the export.
 This is purely a tool for you to preview portions of your song.
 But the timeline itself can do more than that.

 <kbd>Middle Click</kbd> (or <kbd>Shift + Left Click</kbd>) on any bar to insert an empty bar before it.
 With <kbd>Right Click</kbd> remove the clicked bar completely, shifting every following bar to the left.
-With any number of bars selected, hover over the arrangement grid and press <kbd>Ctrl + C</kbd> to copy selected bars, then hover over a bar and press <kbd>Ctrl + V</kbd> to paste copied bars before that bar.
+With any number of bars selected, hover over the arrangement timeline and press <kbd>Ctrl + C</kbd> to copy selected bars, then hover over a bar and press <kbd>Ctrl + V</kbd> to paste copied bars before that bar.

 ## Managing instruments